mvrdevelopment/spec/README.md

 The folder [examples](https://github.com/mvrdevelopment/spec/tree/main/examples) contains some examples of usage of the GDTF file format.

 The folder [meshes](https://github.com/mvrdevelopment/spec/tree/main/meshes) contains the default meshes that are used by the GDTF spec.
+They are free to use, modify, and distribute, including in commercial applications, without any licensing fees or royalties.

 ## How we work in the spec